 Pharmacogenomic testing identifies how genes affect a person's response to drugs.
 It combines pharmacology (the science of drugs) with genomics (the study of genes and their functions) to determine effective, safe medications and doses tailored to a person's genetic makeup.

-OneOme’s turnaround time is 7 - 10 calendar days from receipt of sample.
+OneOme’s turnaround time is up to 7 - 10 calendar days from receipt of sample.

 This pharmacogenomic test is not the "end all be all" answer.
 There are other factors to medication intolerance aside from genetics (e.g., allergic reaction, immune response, intolerance to inactive ingredients, health factors, drug-drug interactions, environmental factors, other medical conditions, etc.) that may affect your response to medications.
 Administration of any medication requires careful therapeutic monitoring by a qualified healthcare professional.
 Your physician remains ultimately responsible for all diagnosis and treatment decisions for you.